lssuamore/vrx_amore/README.md

 # vrx_amore Repository introduction
 This repository holds all of the codes and necessary packages for Team AMORE's VRX solution.
 The setup of the code uses one ROS .launch file to launch the geonav_transform package, and 5 .cpp executables.
-The geonav_transform package is used for converting ECEF latitude longitude coordinates to a local NED fixed frame to work out of.
+The geonav_transform package is used for converting ECEF latitude longitude coordinates to a local ENU fixed frame that allows easy conversion to a NED frame to work out of.
 The 5 .cpp executables include mission_control, path_planner, navigation_array, perception_array, and propulsion_system.
-The mission_control monitors the state of the current VRX task and sets the states of the other executables. path_planner was designed to handle computing trajectories and feeding them to the propulsion_system. navigation_array publishes ECEF states to nav_odom so that geonav_transform is able to subscribe and publish its conversion to a local ENU frame to "geonav_odom". navigation_array subscribes to all the VRX task topics because the units of objects and poses given by VRX are in ECEF units and need conversion to the local NED working frame.
-All conversions happen in navigation_array because conversions have to be done by publishing to the "nav_odom" node and this can't be done from multiple executables unless perhaps different namespaces are used. perception_array uses OpenCV to do image processing through the use of two singular lense cameras placed on the USV payload tray. propulsion_system handles outputting the angles and thrusts to the motors.
-Currently, the propulsion_system is only using a station-keeping controller designed for a dual-azimuthing controller.
+The mission_control monitors the state of the current VRX task and sets the states of the other executables based on the overall system status. path_planner was designed to handle computing trajectories and feeding them to the propulsion_system. navigation_array publishes ECEF states to nav_odom so that geonav_transform is able to subscribe and publish its conversion to a local ENU frame to "geonav_odom". navigation_array then converts the ENU pose to a NED pose. navigation_array also subscribes to all the VRX task topics that give important positions in ECEF because conversions have to be done by publishing to the "nav_odom" node and this can't be done from multiple executables unless perhaps different namespaces are used for each executable. perception_array uses OpenCV to do image processing through the use of two singular lense cameras placed on the USV payload tray. propulsion_system handles outputting the angles and thrusts to the motors.
+Currently, the propulsion_system is only using a PID heading position dual-azimuthing station-keeping controller.
+In the future, it is imagined to have a LL_state that tells which type of controller to use.
+Different options could use PID control theory to calculate control efforts for either heading position or heading speed and then use allocation to convert these efforts into thruster angles and thrust outputs dependent on the drive configuration.
+Possible drive configurations include differential, dual-azimuthing, and Ackermann.

 For permission purposes when installing, pulling, and pushing code to this repository:
 username: ```lssuamore```
 password: ```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```

 ## Install Git Repository to Local Machine
 NOTE: Beware that this repository was made to interface with the osrf/vrx git repository, which was made to work with ROS NOETIC.
 ROS NOETIC is meant to be used with Ubuntu 20.04.
-Go to this link to follow tuturials for setiing up and working with the vrx simulation: https://github.com/osrf/vrx/wiki/tutorials
+Go to this link to follow tuturials for setiing up your host machine for working with the vrx simulation: https://github.com/osrf/vrx/wiki/tutorials.
+After setting up your machine with ROS NOETIC, Gazebo, and the vrx package, you are ready to install the vrx_amore solution.

 Step 1: ```git clone``` the vrx_amore repository
 ```